rebeccadias/OS-Miniproject/README.md

 # OS-Miniproject
-This repository contains files of Dining Philosophers Problem using Monitors (SEM 4 Operating System Project)
+This repository contains files of Snake and Ladder game in Java (SEM 4 Operating System Project)